wordtreefoundation/book-of-mormon/README.md

 If you’d like to contribute to this work, please register as a user and begin annotating!
 If you have written a post somewhere else that explains how a verse was created, feel free to provide a 2 sentence summary and then link to your post!
 This is a community effort.

+## Contributing

+You can add comments to this book using the "+" (plus) signs next to each paragraph or verse in the book.
+Once we've read your comment or discussion thread, an editor will try to incorporate the content in to the book.
+If you'd like to become an editor, please contact the WordTree Foundation.

 ## Annotation Requirements

 Each annotation must include the following: